nazar-pc/CleverStyle-Framework/docs/quick-start/CleverStyle-Widgets.md

 Properties:
 * action - string, method on `bind` object to call on button click (see examples below)
 * bind - object, object that contains `action` method to call on button click (see examples below)
+* this - object, read-only, `this` of element, useful for data-binding
 * tooltip - string, if specified then tooltip with specified content will be shown on hover

 Examples: